bndissanayaka/CrocodileRush/README.md

-# CrocodileRush is a simple platformer game developed using Vanilla JavaScript and Phaser3 framework
+# CrocodileRush

 <br>

-_This Quote Generator app is entirely written in pure Javascript, HTML and CSS._
+_This is a simple platformer game developed using Vanilla JavaScript and Phaser3 framework._

 <br>